"A leading figure in the third-sector legal market" - recognised as an Eminent Practitioner.

 "He brings great imagination and is approachable and clear in his advice, he really understands what clients want."

-This was one of the most complex charity law matters I have ever had to deal with.
-It involved converting a bank, which was also a charity, into a non-charity so that it could comply with new regulations on bank capital.
+This complex transaction involved converting a bank, which was also a charity, into a non-charity so that it could comply with new regulations on bank capital.
 All this without having charitable trusts imposed on the capital.
-The Charity Commission was very helpful and we got it through.
-I don’t think such a thing had been done before.
-It probably won’t be again.

 I recently advised on the structuring of this company’s international philanthropy, the establishment of a corporate foundation in the UK and the relationships between the commercial entities and foundations in other jurisdictions.